BiodunDevv/sync/README.md

 ## Usage

-1. **Enter Text**: Type or paste text into the input field
+1. **Create/Select Chat**: Click "+ New Chat" or select an existing session from the sidebar
-2. **Select Target Language**: Choose your desired translation language from the dropdown
+2. **Choose Language**: Select target language from the pills below the input (Igbo, Yoruba, Hausa featured) or use the "More" dropdown
-3. **Translate**: Click the "Translate" button
+3. **Send Message**: Type your text and press Enter or click the send button
-4. **View Translation**: The translated text appears below with source → target language indication
+4. **View Translation**: AI responds with the translation, showing detected source language
-5. **View History**: All translations are saved and displayed in the history panel
-6. **Clear History**: Click "Clear History" to remove all saved translations
+5. **Retranslate**: Click the language dropdown on any AI response to translate to a different language
+6. **Copy Translation**: Click the copy icon next to any translation
+7. **Manage Sessions**: View all chat sessions in the sidebar, delete individual chats, or use "Clear All Chats" with confirmation
+8. **Mobile**: Tap the menu icon to open the sidebar overlay

 ## API Endpoints